matthijsgroen/fp-experiments/posts/1-intro.md

 There are more benefits:

-- Since a function only relies on its directly provided input, and is not allowed to change that input, not handling the result would actually make the function call as if it never happened.
+- Since a function only relies on its directly provided input and is not allowed to change that input, not handling the result would actually make the function call as if it never happened.
 - When you are not allowed to change things, you know what data you are dealing with.
 It did not change by itself, unless you got new data after calling a function to change the data.
-- Since this locking of input and output is so strict, you can cache processes better, skipping performance heavy steps.
+- Since this relation of input and output is so strict, you can cache processes better, skipping performance heavy steps.
 - Reusability is very, very high.